aliclark/gnocchi/README.md

 4.1) Put the keys in the relevant config files.

-4.2) Run both client and server to learn the public keys it logs of each, and put those in each others' configs.
-NB. the port number used will be based on the server's public key.
+4.2) Run the client to learn the public key it logs, and put it in the server's config.
+NB. the port number used will be based on a hash server's key.
 If you don't like the port, generate a new server key.

-5) set all other UDP ports to DROP by default (instead of sending ICMP port unreachable).
+5) allow UDP traffic to the port knocking daemon's port (and any other UDP services), then set all other UDP ports to DROP by default (instead of sending ICMP port unreachable).

-6) work out which ports are normally accessible (including the port being configured for port knocking). set iptables to allow NEW connections to these ports and block others by default, but always allow ESTABLISHED connections.
+6) work out which service ports are normally accessible (including the service port being configured for port knocking).
+Set iptables to allow NEW connections to these ports and block others by default, but always allow ESTABLISHED connections.

-7) create a setuid program that allows the source to establish NEW connections, sleeps for 5 seconds, then removes the rule.
+7) create a setuid program that allows the source to establish NEW connections, sleeps for a few seconds, then removes the rule.
+An example is provided in "gnocched.sh".

 8) Test the above on a test service that is not normally accessible.